 My only frustration with the Nikon D40 was that there was no built-in cleaning system for the camera sensor, so every time we changed lenses the sensor was vulnerable to picking up dust — and it did!
 We used the Nikon D40 cameras fro 2007 until 2011.

-Today’s “equivalent” entry level DSLR is the Nikon D3300.
+Today’s “equivalent” entry level DSLR is the <Nikon D3400.
 It is a 24 megapixel camera that is far more sophisticated than the D40 and not “equivalent” in any way except the price point.
-If you want to get it in a kit with multiple lenses, filters, camera bag, tripod, etc., you can pick up a really nice the Nikon D3300 kits right here.
+If you want to get it in a kit with multiple lenses, filters, camera bag, tripod, etc., there are lots of kits here.

 The Nikon D610 and Tamron 150-600 mm lens.